 Don’t wait until you’ve compiled a behemoth of an RFI list with 100 + RFI to drop in your clients email box like the one that was dropped on Hiroshima, crashing their computer in the process.
 You want to strike that balance between not pestering your clients with too many RFI emails and giving them one that is too daunting to work through.
 Break them up into manageable chunks over the course of estimating the tender.
 2 or 3 RFI’s lists is a nice number to try and stay within but obviously this could be more or less depending on the size, complexity and detail given for the project.

 If you want to take advantage of exceptional pricing from a prominent UK estimating software supplier, you can use our software to estimate projects yourself.
 To learn more, please visit this page.

 Every estimator should aim to ask as few RFIs as possible without compromising their tender with shaky assumptions.
 Implementing effective strategies and streamlining the process can reduce the amount of time and effort required on RFIs, not only for you but for your clients.
 It can lead to fewer disputes, quicker turnaround on tenders and onsite and ultimately a successfully delivered project for you and your clients.

 At Chase estimating, we have streamlined our processes so that our RFI’s are short, concise and to the point.
 We believe in RFI’s as one of the cornerstones of an accurate tender..
 Our team of diligent estimators have a keen eye for detail that helps us provide unrivalled accuracy when it comes to Mechanical, Electrical or insulation estimation.
 Check out our website at www.chaseestimating.com

-Email us your request to email@example.com or call us at 01630 417161and we would be glad to help you with your insulation estimating or Mechanical or Electrical estimating requirements.
+Email us your request to firstname.lastname@example.org or call us at 01630 417161and we would be glad to help you with your insulation estimating or or Mechanical or Electrical estimating requirements.